infosia/avatar-asset-pipeline/README.md

 ### Convert glTF binary (.glb) to VRM spec 0.0, forcing all jpeg textures to png

-This has been needed to support platforms that do not have jpeg textures such as [Cluster](https://cluster.mu/en/).
+This has been needed to support platforms that do not enable jpeg texture such as [Cluster](https://cluster.mu/en/).

 ```json
 {